antony-a1/ivory/doc/dates.md

 Over-arching Rules
 ------------------

-  * An ivory repository operates in a single local timezone ID.
-This timezone should be a locale dependent timezone such as "Australia/Sydney" to account for daylight savings and other locale specific events.
+  * An ivory repository operates in a single local timezone ID, i.e. the "repository timezone".
+The preference should be for the repository timezone to be a locale dependent timezone such as "Australia/Sydney" to account for daylight savings and other locale specific events, without unecessary overhead.
 Only use an offset timezone if the intent really is for the repository to be local independent such as the UTC everywhere model, however if you do this you will need to manage conversions to and from dates externally to ivory as required.

-  * All data stored by ivory is in the local timezone.
+  * All data stored by ivory is stored in the repository timezone.

-  * Facts that have dates without times will be stored in that way, and will be considered valid for the _entire_ day.
+  * Facts that have dates without times are valid as at 00:00:00 for the day specified in the repository timezone.

+  * __No__ date without a time shall be imported in any other zone, and no transformation shall occur to account for timezones on that day.

 Guidance